XanderHenrik/Masters-Project/notebooks/Forecasting/README.md

 Using the structure taken from the examples and tutorials of firecrown, cosmoSIS and [SACC](https://sacc.readthedocs.io/en/latest/intro.html); we build a structure that allows us to build a 6x2pt likelihood.

+Note: for building the galaxy redshift distributions, we use the [glass.observations module](https://glass.readthedocs.io/v2023.6/reference/observations.html#rd48878c677a1-1)

 To start, we might use the DES year 1 data since this is used and shown in the Firecrown tutorials & examples.
 However, we aim to build the structure in the general case, where we can run a 6x2pt forecast.